the-jame/shaqbot/README.md

-# Discord Chat Bot - music currently unavailable
+# Discord Chat Bot - music fully working.
 ***
 This is a simple Node.js based chat and music bot for Discord.